Sync Docs

 Step 1: Configure the web-hook

 Prior to configuring the notification destination in the Databricks Workspace, we need to retrieve the webhook URL and credentials from the Gradient API.
-We can use the Sync CLI to do this.
+We can use the to do this.

 1.1 Create new webhook credentials: